Our grants are not just checks, not just points on a map.

-The Trust awards competitive grants for general operating support, or GO Grants, and responsive grants to address specific community needs or opportunities.
+The Trust awards competitive grants for general operating support, as well as responsive grants to address specific community needs or opportunities.
 As these responsive grant opportunities arise, RFPs will be created and shared here.

 In addition to our own competitive grants, we also house many special initiatives that retain their unique identity through independent grant making.

 If you are a Chicago-area nonprofit, the best way to stay informed is to create an account in GrantCentral, where you can receive notifications as any future grant opportunities relevant to your work become available.

-Launched in 2016, the General Operating Grants (GO Grants) program streamlines the funding process for our nonprofit partners.
-Instead of funding a specific program with defined outcomes, this program provides renewable support to help sustain the nonprofits addressing chronic needs or providing critical services in our community.
+Launched in 2016, the General Operating Grants (GO Grants) program streamlined the funding process for our nonprofit partners.
+Instead of funding a specific program with defined outcomes, this program provided renewable support to help sustain the nonprofits addressing chronic needs or providing critical services in our community.

 Partnerships and Initiatives